What is a Virtual Learning Environment (VLE)?

 History

 Before our modern-day concept of technology, teachers and institutions began sending students lessons by post as early as 1840.
 With the dawn of television, The University of Houston offered its first televised college credit classes in 1953.
 In the 1960s, various electronic teaching machines allowed instructors to manage course content.
-At the University of Illinois 1960, Dr. Donald Bitzer developed PLATO (Programmed Logic for Automated Teaching Operations), which offered a computer assisted instruction system.
-In 1969, US Department of Defense commissioned ARPANET (The Advanced Research Projects Agency Network), or the Internet as we know it.

 On the heel of those innovations, students started taking computer-based courses at Stanford University as early as 1973.
 Over the next two decades, software developers invented instructional games, tutorials, drills and testing as well as the electronic whiteboard system.